 Abortion rates rose sharply at the start of the 1970s.
-Following the introduction of the Abortion Act in 1978, the figures have been relatively stable at between 14 000 and 16 000 per year and in 2013 almost 14 800 abortions were carried out.
+Following the introduction of the Abortion Act in 1978, the figures have been relatively stable at between 14 000 and 16 000 per year and in 2014 just over 14 000 abortions were carried out.
 This is equivalent to 25 per cent of all live births.

-The abortion rate is particularly high among young women aged 20-24.
+The abortion rate is particularly high among young women aged 20-29.
 Each year approximately 2 per cent of women in this age group undergo an abortion.
-Among those aged 15 to 19, there are almost double the number of abortions as births.
+Among those aged 15 to 19, there is almost double the number of abortions as births.